The Bitter Tea of General Yen

 But although the romance in this film is deliberately skirted around because of the climate of the time, it is a pre-Code film, so they are able to get away with more than they would have a mere five or ten years later.
 For example, Megan has a sexy dream that pits the barbaric side of General Yen against his more civilized nature, and she is crazy into it.
 Also, probably super high on opium.
 It's implied.

 Over the course of the movie, Megan begins to understand Yen better, and develops genuine affection for him.
 If this was a different film in a different time, there would have been more demonstrable love between the two, but we'll have to settle for longing glances and a vaguely Romeo and Juliet ending.

 Seeing The Bitter Tea of General Yen as a modern viewer, there are dozens of politically incorrect moments that we can easily pick apart.
 That's definitely an essay for another time.
 For me, I was just impressed that it also had some racially sensitive moments that were downright progressive for its time.
 (Except for the yellowface.
 Even if I could defend it, I don't think I want to.)

 Barbara Stanwyck is a gem as always, but the big surprise here is Nils Asther.
-A silent actor who always struggled to find good roles once the sound era began, he does a fantastic job of bringing to life a vividly real character despite having the unenviable task of (and I think I've mentioned this already) being a Swedish man playing a Chinese warlord.
+A silent film actor who always struggled to find good roles once the sound era began, he does a fantastic job of bringing to life a vividly real character despite having the unenviable task of (and I think I've mentioned this already) being a Swedish man playing a Chinese warlord.
 This is by far Frank Capra's most out of left field production, all sensuality and moral ambiguity where he normally places schmaltz and good Christian values.
 Overall, it's well-paced and worth watching if you can place it in its proper historical context.